 Rent Bikes and Ride through Stanley Park ($8-$36)

 One of our favorite activities on our week-long experience changed into honestly exploring Stanley Park’s nature paths and the Seawall on a motorbike!
-Biking across the entire Seawall— the coastal perimeter of Stanley Park— can take 2-ish hours, relying on your tempo.
-There are many shorter paths inside Stanley Park you may take to realize the magnificent surroundings, too.
+Biking across the entire Seawall— the coastal perimeter of Stanley Park— can take 2-ish hours, depending on your tempo.
+You may take many shorter paths inside Stanley Park to realize the magnificent surroundings, too.
 We rented motorcycles through Yes Cycle, which seemed to be the quality value of the local motorbike agencies.
-Their bikes come with an unfastened helmet, basket, and motorbike lock, and the value in keeping with hour goes down the longer you use the motorbike (starting at $eight for the primary hour with a max of $36 for 8+ hours).
+Their bikes come with an unfastened helmet, basket, and motorbike lock, and the value in keeping with the hour goes down the longer you use the motorbike (starting at $eight for the primary hour with a max of $36 for 8+ hours).
 Plus, it would help if you didn’t decide how long you’ll maintain the motorcycle in advance of time.
-You pay while you return the motorcycle, so you can take the day because it comes!
+You pay while you return the bike, so you can take the day because it comes!

 Rent a Kayak to Explore False Creek ($15-$35)

 Another awesome way to experience the coastal perspectives is by kayak!
 Rent a single or a double and paddle along the Seawall, pull as much as a seashore, and get an exclusive angle of landmarks like bridges and rock formations.
 Check out Vancouver Water Adventures to take off from Granville Island and kayak False Creek.
-They have kayaks, jet skis, and paddle forums for impartial exploration, but the employer also places on boat tours that are engaging and informative.
+They have kayaks, jet skis, and paddle forums for impartial exploration, but the employer also places them on boat tours that are engaging and informative.
 We took the City & Seals tour.
-Not handiest did we study so much approximately the town from our excursion guide, Dylan, but we also were given thrills within the speedboat doing donuts on the water!
+Not only did we study much about the town from our excursion guide, Dylan, but we also were given thrills in the speedboat while doing donuts on the water!